wp-plugins/simple-price-calculator-basic/readme.txt

 With the premium version, your form details can be generated dynamically along with pricing.
 It also includes the ability to e-mail the form w/ details, a form generator, detailed documentation and increased functionality for more html tags, including the ability to merge two fields and multiply products.
 <a href="http://shop.premiumbizthemes.com/?download=simple-price-calculator-wordpress-version"> Click here for info about the Premium version </a>

+== Screenshots ==

+1. Front-end of plugin.
+Price changes based on which buttons are selected.

+2. Back-end of plugin automatically displays shortcode once form is created.

 == Premium Version ==